Top 6 Pokemon Cards: Gym Challenge Expansion

 2. Koga's Muk

-A Stage 1, Koga's Muk lumbers in with a solid 80 HP (and some awesome art).
-Retreating him takes a trio of energy, but check out his awesome abilities:
+A Stage 1, Koga's Muk lumbers in with a solid 80 HP, not to mention some awesome artwork.
+Retreating him takes a trio of energy, but check out his superb abilities:

 Koga's Muk displays fearsome power, frequently denying opponents the energy they need to access their attacks.